Malthouse Theatre Playwriting Innovation Award

-The recipient will be awarded a cash prize and full play commission to the total of $20,000, plus a creative development workshop and the support of Malthouse Theatre’s team to develop the work.
+The recipient is awarded a cash prize and full play commission to the total of $20,000, plus a creative development workshop and the support of Malthouse Theatre’s team to develop the work.

 We'll also be sharing insights from the development of the work through the Engine Room Blog, so artists and audiences can continue the conversation with us.

-The Award will be given to the playwright who demonstrates a significant contribution to innovation in the field of Australian playwriting.
+The Award is given to the playwright who demonstrates a significant contribution to innovation in the field of Australian playwriting.
 Submissions are open to all playwrights who are over 18 years of age and currently living in Australia, and playwrights from diverse backgrounds are strongly encouraged to apply.

 Playwrights are asked to submit one previous script and one project proposal.
-Submissions will be assessed on originality, insight, clarity, viability, and potential audience impact of these two works, and the innovative contribution they make to Australian playwriting.
+Submissions are assessed on originality, insight, clarity, viability, and potential audience impact of these two works, and the innovative contribution they make to Australian playwriting.

-Submissions will be assessed by Malthouse Theatre’s Artistic Team, including Artistic Director Matthew Lutton, New Work Manager Mark Pritchard, and Resident Artists Ra Chapman, Kamarra Bell-Wykes and Bridget Balodis.
+Submissions are assessed by Malthouse Theatre’s Artistic Team, including Artistic Director Matthew Lutton, New Work Manager Mark Pritchard, and Resident Artists Ra Chapman, Kamarra Bell-Wykes and Bridget Balodis.

 This project is supported by the Copyright Agency’s Cultural Fund.